This post was last Updated on September 18, 2020

 There is a reason why we didn’t mention this in our review of Quinta Do Maral last week.
 This was not just a regular Saturday afternoon at the camping.
 We had arrived at Naturalis 2019.
 Several hours late, which explains why all the others had already started their weekend full of yoga, mindfulness, inner growth, and of course naturism.
 What we had seen was nothing else than an exercise about body energy.

 What is Naturalis?

 Inês and Marco had an idea.
-They wanted to combine their previous experience in organising yoga and wellness retreats with their passion for naturism.
-When they discussed this plan with Paula and Nuno from Quinta Do Maral, they didn’t only find two engaged co-organisers for the project.
-At the same time they also had the perfect place to organise their first event: Naturalis 2018 in a magical naturist setting at the foot of Marvão hill.
+They wanted to combine their previous experience in organizing yoga and wellness retreats with their passion for naturism.
+When they discussed this plan with Paula and Nuno from Quinta Do Maral, they didn’t only find two engaged co-organizers for the project.
+At the same time, they also had the perfect place to organize their first event: Naturalis 2018 in a magical naturist setting at the foot of Marvão hill.

 What does Naturalis do to you?

-Some time ago we already talked about the link between nature, spirituality and nudity and many points we made in that blog post also reappeared at Naturalis.
+Some time ago we already talked about the link between nature, spirituality, and nudity, and many points we made in that blog post also reappeared at Naturalis.
 It’s about creating connections with everything around you.
 About becoming one with your environment.
-Any unnatural boundaries, like clothing for example, are just holding you back.
-Because Naturalis is a group event, one of its main purposes is to build up the group energy and to become one all together.
+Any unnatural boundaries, like clothing, for example, are just holding you back.
+Because Naturalis is a group event, one of its main purposes is to build up the group energy and to become one altogether.

 Who participates at Naturalis?

 From listening to the other participants it’s impossible to picture a Miss or Mister Naturalis.
 There’s no benchmark or set of requirements you have to apply to.
 Men and women, of all sizes and ages, came from all over Portugal to participate in the event.
 Some were already regular visitors of Quinta Do Maral and thought that Naturalis is just a great reason for a trip to their favorite naturist camping.